Thrust Fault vs. Reverse Fault: Understanding the Differences in these Compressional Structures

 Defining Thrust Faults: Low-Angle Compression

 A thrust fault, in contrast, is also a dip-slip fault, but its defining characteristic is a low-angle dip (less than 45 degrees).
 Like reverse faults, the hanging wall moves upward relative to the footwall due to compressional stresses.
-However, the gentler slope of the fault plane distinguishes it.
-This low angle often results in significant horizontal displacement alongside the vertical movement.
+That said, the gentler slope of the fault plane distinguishes it.
+Plus, this low angle often results in significant horizontal displacement alongside the vertical movement.
 This horizontal displacement can transport older rocks over younger rocks, creating significant geological complexities.
 Thrust faults are commonly associated with large-scale tectonic events and can involve the movement of enormous volumes of rock.

 Characteristics of Thrust Faults: